Seahawks injuries: Three out; Ansah questionable; Clowney and Metcalf ready to play against Bengals

 Collier said this week he is feeling better and he was listed as a limited participant in practice Friday.

 Ansah returned to practice last week after sitting out until then while recovering from the shoulder surgery and then a groin injury suffered in a conditioning drill.
-But if he is good to go for Sunday he will also earn a little money along the way — $3 million of his one-year contract that could earn him up to $9 million as a base value includes incentives for being able to play each week.
+If he is good to go Sunday, he will also earn a little money -- $3 million of his one-year contract that could be worth up to $9 million includes incentives for being able to play each week.
 Specifically, Ansah gets $93,750 for every game on the 53-man roster and $93,750 for every game he is on the 46-man active roster.
 (Ansah can also earn another $4 million or so in performance incentives).

 Cincinnati's injury report revealed one notable item as starting left tackle Cordy Glenn was ruled out with a concussion.